 Before attending a PPR certification workshop, you will need to read through your study guide two or three times and must complete the online video pre-course.
 Your clinician will be teaching and reviewing material based on the assumption that you have mastered the contents of those items – so please come prepared!

 When can I expect to receive my study guide and online video course access?

-You can expect your materials via email within one business day of registering for the certification course.
+You can expect your materials via email within two business day of registering for the certification course.
 For example, if you register for the course on Tuesday afternoon, you’ll receive your materials by Wednesday evening.
 If you register on Saturday morning, you’ll receive your materials by Monday afternoon.
 If you do not see the email in your inbox, please check your spam or junk mail folder!